Chathura-Rathnayake/The-Flight-Booking-System/README.md

 Option four (5)
 Upon exit the modified data will be written to the same file (called flights.dat) in the same format as originally.

 The format of the file is:

-XXXXX
-XX/XX/XXXX XX:XX
-XXXXXXXXXXXX
-XXXXXXXXXXXX
-XXXXXXXXX

 blank line separates flights
 // Flight number e.g. VA502